Indatus/dispatcher/README.md

 <a name="scheduling-commands" />
 ### Scheduling Existing Commands

 Simply `extend \Indatus\Dispatcher\ScheduledCommand` and implement the `schedule()` method within your command.
-This method is injected with a `Schedulable` interface provides some incredibly useful methods for scheduling your commands.
+This method is injected with a `Schedulable` which provides a simple interface for scheduling your commands.

 ```php
 	public function schedule(Schedulable $scheduler)